-In Opinion 21-12, the committee analyzed whether companies that assist lawyers with document review, including offering lawyers to staff document review projects, providing physical space at which the document review may be conducted, providing computers for document review, and providing servers for hosting the documents to be reviewed, are engaged in the unauthorized practice of law.108 The committee offered the following pertinent principles.
-First, companies that provide lawyers for document review must abide by Rule 49 and Opinion 6-99, meaning that the final selection of lawyers to staff a document review project must be made by a member of the District of Columbia bar with an attorney-client relationship with the client, the document review lawyer's legal work must be directed or supervised by a District of Columbia bar member who represents the client, and the discovery services company may not otherwise violate Rule 49 or attempt to supervise the document review lawyer.109 Second, discovery service companies may not provide legal advice to their clients and may not hold themselves or any lawyers on their staff as authorized to practice law in the District of Columbia.110 This opinion further illustrates that LAWCLERK does not engage in the unauthorized practice of law as the Attorney selects the Lawclerk, the Lawclerk does not provide legal advice to the Attorney's clients, the Attorney supervises the Lawclerk, and LAWCLERK does not hold the Lawclerks out as being able to practice law.
+In Opinion 21-12, the committee analyzed whether companies that assist lawyers with document review, including offering lawyers to staff document review projects, providing physical space at which the document review may be conducted, providing computers for document review, and providing servers for hosting the documents to be reviewed, are engaged in the unauthorized practice of law.114 The committee offered the following pertinent principles.
+First, companies that provide lawyers for document review must abide by Rule 49 and Opinion 6-99, meaning that the final selection of lawyers to staff a document review project must be made by a member of the District of Columbia bar with an attorney-client relationship with the client, the document review lawyer's legal work must be directed or supervised by a District of Columbia bar member who represents the client, and the discovery services company may not otherwise violate Rule 49 or attempt to supervise the document review lawyer.115 Second, discovery service companies may not provide legal advice to their clients and may not hold themselves or any lawyers on their staff as authorized to practice law in the District of Columbia.116 This opinion further illustrates that LAWCLERK does not engage in the unauthorized practice of law as the Hiring Attorney selects the Remote Associate, the Remote Associate does not provide legal advice to the Hiring Attorney's clients unless done in a manner that is expressly permitted under the laws of the jurisdiction in which the communication is governed, the Hiring Attorney supervises the Remote Associate, and LAWCLERK does not hold the Remote Associates out as being able to practice law unless the Remote Associate is in fact licensed in the relevant jurisdiction and participating in a LAWCLERK solution allowing such services to be rendered.